HabibsCrib/Scripts-Unprivate/README.md

 # Scripts-Unprivate
-these are my used to be private scripts witch i now want to be Unprivate
+these are my used-to-be private scripts which i now want to be Unprivate